s0159140/HumanActivityRecognition/Codebook.md

 * **STANDING**: individual was standing during the test
 * **LAYING**: invididual was laying down during the test

-##Element 3: Structure of the meand and stdev output data
+##Element 3: Structure of the mean and stdev output data
 * The activity of 30 test inviduals is being measured using an accelerometer (to track movement) and a gyroscope (to track rotation).
 * Data is both being measured in the time domain (t) as in the frequency domain (f)
 * Each of the parameters in the output data set has below structure